Easy Homemade Bath Salts

 How do you make scented homemade bath salts?

 That’s easy, all you need is herbs and essential oils to scent DIY bath salts.
 For this citrus mint bath salt recipe we’re combining one herb with two essential oils for a refreshing, mood lifting scent.

 It’s as simple as 1,2,3

 Lemon Balm, Melissa officinalis

 A member of the mint family, lemon balm has a wonderful lemon aroma which happens to repel mosquitos.
 To activate the lemon scent just rub a leaf between your fingers or tear it.
 Lemon balm is a vigorous grower in my herb garden and not help ease sore muscles.
-Which makes it great addition to homemade bath salts.
+Which makes it a great addition to homemade bath salts.
 Fresh lemon balm leaves give you a brighter scent in this recipe, but it’s winter time your “neck the woods”, dried lemon balm works too.

 Lime Essential Oil, Citrus aurantifolia’